Feijoa sellowiana

+Feijoa sellowiana (or pineapple guava), also known as Acca sellowiana (O.Berg) Burret, is a species of flowering plant in the myrtle family, Myrtaceae.
+It is native mainly to the highlands of Colombia, southern Brazil and the hills of northeast Uruguay, but it can also be found in eastern Paraguay and northern Argentina.
+It is known as quirina (lusified from kanê kriyne by the indigenous Kaingang of southern Brazil) or as feijoa (fay-ho-uh in Spanish-speaking countries of South America or fee-jo-uh in the United States and New Zealand).

+It is an evergreen shrub or small tree, 1–7 m in height.
+The oblong leaves are about 5 cm long, dark green on the upper side and white underneath.
+The flowers have five whitish petals which are puffy, possibly filled with some gas.
+There are about 25 dark red stamens projecting from the centre.

+Taxonomy

+Feijoa sellowiana was formerly widely treated in the genus Acca, as Acca sellowiana (O.Berg) Burret, but genetic research showed that the type species of Acca (Acca lanuginosa) is more closely related to the genus Myrrhinium than it is to "A. sellowiana", thus leaving Acca polyphyletic with respect to Myrrhinium if "A. sellowiana" is included.
+Separated into Feijoa, it is the only species in this genus.

 Etymology

-Feijoa sellowiana Berg is from the genus which the German botanist, Ernst Berger, named after João da Silva Feijó, a Portuguese naturalist, and the specific name honors Friedrich Sellow, a German who first collected specimens of feijoa in southern Brazil.
-It has been nicknamed "pineapple guava", "Brazilian guava", "fig guava" or "guavasteen" among different countries.
+Feijoa sellowiana is from the genus which the German botanist, Ernst Berger, named after João da Silva Feijó, a Portuguese naturalist, and the specific name honours Friedrich Sellow, a German who first collected specimens of Feijoa in southern Brazil.

+Other common English names in various countries include pineapple guava, fig guava and guavasteen, although it is not a true guava.

 Fruit

-The fruit, known as feijoa, matures in autumn and is green, ellipsoid, and about the size of a chicken egg.
-It has a sweet, aromatic flavour, which tastes like pineapple, apple, and mint.
+The fruit matures in autumn and the skin is green.
+Its shape is roughly that of a prolate spheroid, and it is about the size of a chicken egg.
+It is sweet, slightly tart, with an aromatic bouquet reminiscent of other tropical fruit such as passion fruit, cherry guava, or pineapple.
 The flesh is juicy and is divided into a clear, gelatinous seed pulp and a firmer, slightly granular, opaque flesh nearer the skin.
 The fruit falls to the ground when ripe and at its fullest flavour, but it may be picked from the tree prior to falling to prevent bruising.

 The fruit pulp resembles the closely related guava, having a gritty texture.
 The feijoa pulp is used in some natural cosmetic products as an exfoliant.
 Feijoa fruit has a distinctive, potent smell that resembles that of a fine perfume.
-The aroma is due to the ester methyl benzoate and related compounds that exist in the fruit.
+The aroma is due to methyl benzoate and related compounds in the fruit.